jharwell/libra/docs/development/workflow.rst

 #.
 Work on the issue/task, committing as needed.
 You should:

+   - Follow the appropriate style guide, as described by one of the guides in this repo, commensurate with whatever language you are coding in.

    - Push your changes regularly, so people can see that the issue is being actively worked on.
 Commit messages should follow the :ref:`ln-git-commit-guide`.